nomad-coe/nomad/docs/develop/setup.md

 ./scripts/generate_gui_artifacts.sh
 ```

-The generated files are stored in GIT.
-The GUI code might not match the expected data in
-outdated files.
-If there are changes to units, metainfo, new parsers, new toolkit notebooks it
+If there are changes to the configuration (e.g. `nomad.yaml`), units, metainfo, new parsers,
-might be necessary to regenerate these gui artifacts.
+new toolkit notebooks it might be necessary to regenerate these gui artifacts.

+These generated files are not stored in GIT (ignore).
+A deployed NOMAD GUI will get
+these artifacts from the NOMAD backend, but the development GUI requires you to generate
+those files manually.

+A specifically configured smaller test version of these files is stored in GIT at `gui/test`
+to perform the automated GUI tests.
+The `generate_gui_artifacts.sh` script is
+updating both the GIT ignored ones and the test ones.

 In addition, you have to do some more steps to prepare your working copy to run all
 the tests.
 See below.